javiramos1/qagent-mcp/README.md

 **This project showcases a simpler, more practical alternative to traditional RAG systems** - demonstrating how modern search APIs combined with large context windows can eliminate the complexity of Retrieval-Augmented Generation for many documentation Q&A use cases.

 This project builds on the [previous Q&A agent implementation](https://github.com/javiramos1/qagent), enhancing it with **Model Context Protocol (MCP)** architecture for better tool isolation, scalability, and maintainability.
-The tools now run in a separate **MCP** server process, providing cleaner separation of concerns and enabling distributed deployments.
+The tools now run in a separate MCP server process, providing cleaner separation of concerns and enabling distributed deployments.

-As we enter 2025, there's growing evidence that **search-first approaches** are becoming more cost-effective and simpler than traditional RAG.
-With models like Gemini 2.5 Flash offering 5M token context windows at competitive prices, many developers are discovering: **"Why build complex RAG pipelines when you can just search and load relevant content into context?"**

-This project provides a **hands-on example** of this approach - showcasing intelligent search with domain restrictions and organizational guardrails through an MCP-based architecture.

-Perfect for organizations wanting to create internal knowledge assistants that stay within approved documentation boundaries without the overhead of traditional RAG infrastructure.
+> **📚 For detailed analysis of why search-first approaches beat RAG in 2025** (cost comparisons, performance advantages, model selection strategies), see the [original project documentation](https://github.com/javiramos1/qagent#-why-search-first-beats-rag-in-2025).

+## 🆕 What's New with MCP

+This enhanced version introduces **Model Context Protocol (MCP)** architecture:

+- **🔗 Tool Isolation**: Search and scraping tools run in separate MCP server process
+- **📡 HTTP Transport**: Reliable HTTP-based communication between FastAPI app and MCP server
+- **🏗️ Scalable Architecture**: MCP server can run on different machines for distributed deployments
+- **🛠️ Better Development**: FastMCP inspector allows interactive tool testing
+- **📋 Standardization**: Follows Model Context Protocol specification for interoperability
+- **🐳 Production Ready**: Enhanced Docker setup with multi-service orchestration

 ## 🚀 Key Features